apache/horaedb-docs/docs/src/en/sdk/python.md

 The `default_database` can be set and will be used if following rpc calling without setting the database in the `RpcContext`.

-By configuring the `RpcConfig`, resource and performance of the client can be manipulated, and all of the configurations can be referred at [here](https://github.com/CeresDB/ceresdb-client-py/blob/main/ceresdb_client.pyi).
+By configuring the `RpcConfig`, resource and performance of the client can be manipulated, and all of the configurations can be referred at [here](https://github.com/CeresDB/horaedb-client-py/blob/main/ceresdb_client.pyi).

 ## Create Table

-For ease of use, when using gRPC's write interface for writing, if a table does not exist, CeresDB will automatically create a table based on the first write.
+For ease of use, when using gRPC's write interface for writing, if a table does not exist, HoraeDB will automatically create a table based on the first write.

 Of course, you can also use `create table` statement to manage the table more finely (such as adding indexes).